-Schedule 1 Schedule 1 CED Scheme Charge applies to: % of CED Sewerage Connected Charge Connected Sewerage Charge Each single residential dwelling.
+Schedule 1 CED Scheme Charge applies to: % of CED Sewerage Connected Charge

+Connected Sewerage Charge Each single residential dwelling.
 Each unit in a multi-unit dwelling.
 Each WC pedestal or urinal in non-residential premises.
 Each of the first five (5) WC pedestal or urinal in an assessment with a land use of Hotel, Motel, Caravan Park and other approved Council commercial lodgings.
-100% of Charge

-Schedule 1 Schedule 1 CED Scheme Charge applies to: % of CED Sewerage Connected Charge Un-connected Sewerage Charge Properties which are either contained wholly or partly within the declared CED sewer area but which are not connected to Council CED sewerage system 95% of Charge 5+ Pedestals Sewerage Charge The sixth and each additional WC Pedestal or urinal on an assessment with a land use of Hotel, Motel, Caravan Park and other approved Council commercial lodgings.
+100% of Charge Un- connected Sewerage Charge Properties which are either contained wholly or partly within the declared CED sewer area but which are not connected to Council CED sewerage system 95% of Charge 5+ Pedestals Sewerage Charge The sixth and each additional WC Pedestal or urinal on an assessment with a land use of Hotel, Motel, Caravan Park and other approved Council commercial lodgings.
 40% of Charge

-The CED sewerage connected charge is \$159.06.
+The CED sewerage connected charge is \$171.21

-Waste Collection Utility Charge
+3.6.3 Waste Collection Utility Charge